Children and Pre-teens in St. George Utah

 What therapy looks like for an anxious or sensitive child.

 Anxious kids are often some of the most thoughtful, perceptive, deeply feeling children in the room, and that same wiring is what makes the world feel like a lot.
-In therapy, we help children learn that uncomfortable feelings can be tolerated, that their worry is not the boss of them, and that they are more capable than the anxiety has been telling them.
-We use kid-friendly versions of CBT to gently shift the worried thinking patterns, alongside trauma-informed approaches and nervous system tools so the body learns to settle, not just the mind.
+In therapy, we meet children where they actually are, which for younger kids and pre-teens almost always means meeting them through play.
+Play is the language children use to make sense of what is too big for words yet, and our therapists are trained in play-based, child-centered approaches that help your child express what they are carrying, build new coping skills, and learn that uncomfortable feelings can be tolerated.
+We pair this with trauma-informed care and gentle nervous system tools so the body learns to settle, not just the mind.
 Parents are part of this work.
-We coach you on how to respond to anxious moments at home in ways that build your child's confidence rather than accidentally feeding the worry.
+We coach you on how to respond to anxious moments at home in ways that build your child's confidence rather than accidentally feeding the worry, because the most powerful intervention for an anxious child is often a calmer, more confident parent.

 Pre Teens 10-13